sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 .. sidebar:: First Job explained

-		.. seealso:: For more detailed information about submitting a simple Grid job, have a look to our mooc video :ref:`mooc-submit-job`.
+		.. seealso:: For more detailed information about submitting a simple Grid job, have a look at our mooc video :ref:`mooc-submit-job`.

 * Submit the simple job by typing in your UI terminal this command: